 Dr. Michael Sheadel

-Dr. Sheadel has served for many years on the Executive Board of the Philadelphia Music Teachers Association, and is currently recital co-chair.
-He earned degrees in piano performance from the Eastman School of Music, the Peabody Conservatory, and Temple University.
+Dr. Sheadel has served for many years on the Executive Board of the Philadelphia Music Teachers Association, and is currently co-chair of the Dr. Andor and Joy Kiszely recital.
+He earned degrees in piano performance from the Eastman School of Music, the Peabody Conservatory, and Temple University, and was privileged as a student to perform for Master Classes with Leon Fleisher, John Perry, and Russell Sherman.
 He is a former faculty member of Temple University and the Blue Mountain Chamber Music Festival.

 Rahel Inniger, pianist, received her “Lehrdiplom” (teaching diploma) in 1979 from the Konservatorium Bern (Switzerland) where she was a student of Rosemarie Stucki.
 As a recipient of a Kiefer/Hablitzel Stiftung scholarship she was able to come to the United States to continue her education.
 She majored in piano performance at the Eastman School of Music in Rochester, New York, from which she received a Master of Music degree in Performance and Literature in 1982.
 Ms. Inniger’s piano teachers at Eastman included Barry Snyder and Barbara Lister-Sink, and chamber music coaches included Abram Loft, Peter Salaff, and Rebecca Penneys.
 Further studies included vocal accompaniment with Daphne Ibbott in Sussex, England and music pedagogy workshops in Stuttgart and Bad Hersfeld, Germany.